LedgerCTRL/ctrl-api-python/README.md

 # CTRL API
 >*previously VaaS API*

-*Swagger-gen'd python3-flask HTTP REST API for blockchain itemization using IPFS & Ethereum.*
+*Swagger-gen'd python3-flask HTTP REST API for managing objects a la CRUD using IPFS & Ethereum.*

 ## Introduction
 CTRL API uses docker and docker-compose to build and run the entire backend.